International Centre for Community Music

 Annual events include our Student Research Symposium, in partnership with Sound Sense.

-This theme will provide a frame in which to explore the positioning role of the community musician, as practitioners and researchers, asking questions which might include but will not be limited to:
+This year’s theme will provide a frame through which to explore ideas relating to the boundaries of practices asking questions which might include but will not be limited to:

 - What are the boundaries between community music and other fields and the challenges and/or opportunities they pose for community musicians?